 KBA Environmental Law CLE Seminar, April 22

-The KBA Environment, Energy & Resources Law Section is sponsoring its 2014 Kentucky Environmental Law CLE Seminar on Earth Day, April 22 at the Thomas D. Clark Center for Kentucky History in Frankfort.
+The KBA Environment, Energy & Resources Law Section is sponsoring its 2014 Kentucky Environmental Law CLE Seminar on Earth Day, April 22, at the Thomas D. Clark Center for Kentucky History in Frankfort.
 The program has been accredited in Kentucky for 6.50 CLE credits including 1.00 ethics credit.
 Registration is free for all government attorneys and law students.
 There is a $75 registration fee for all other attendees.
 Space is limited, so please register early!
 The seminar agenda and registration form are available on the section's webpage.
-The registration deadline for this program is April 15.
+The last day to register for this program is April 15.

 29th Annual National Conference on Equine Law, April 30-May 1